Prayurawongse: Life

 Dit Bunnag was born in 1788 to Bunnag and Chao Kun Nuan (who was Queen Amarindra's sister) at his father's residence off the southern side of the Grand Palace Wall near modern Wat Pho.
-His father, Bunnag, or Chao Phraya Akkamahasena (เจ้าพระยาอรรคมหาเสนา), had served as Samuha Kalahom the Prime Minister of Southern Siam during the reign of King Phutthayotfa Chulalok.
+His father, Bunnag, or Chao Phraya Akkamahasena (เจ้าพระยาอรรคมหาเสนา), had served as Samuha Kalahom, or the Prime Minister of Southern Siam during the reign of King Phutthayotfa Chulalok.
 Dit had an younger brother That who later became Somdet Chao Phraya Phichaiyat.
-Prayurawongse was a member of Bunnag family who descended from Sheikh Ahmad, a Persian minister during the reign of King Prasat Thong (His lineage had converted to Theravada Buddhism in mid-eighteenth century.).
+Prayurawongse was a member of Bunnag family which descended from Sheikh Ahmad, a Persian minister during the reign of King Prasat Thong, his lineage having converted to Theravada Buddhism in the mid-eighteenth century..

 Dit entered the palace as one of the royal pages - the traditional way to Siamese bureaucracy.
 He rose through ranks as one of the royal pages of King Phutthaloetla Naphalai.
 In 1818, the Grand Palace expanded south and the Bunnags moved to new residence on the West bank of Chao Phraya River in the Kudi Chin district.
-In 1819, Carlos Manoel de Silveira, Portuguese delegate from Macau, arrived in Bangkok and established first Western contact of Rattakosin period.
+In 1819, Carlos Manoel de Silveira, the Portuguese delegate from Macau, arrived in Bangkok and established the first Western contact of the Rattanakosin period.
 Dit was in charge of the receiving Portuguese envoys.

-Sultan Ahmad Tajuddin Halim Shah II of Kedah turned against Siamese domination culminating in Siamese invasion of Kedah in 1821.
+Sultan Ahmad Tajuddin Halim Shah II of Kedah turned against Siamese domination, culminating in the Siamese invasion of Kedah in 1821.
 Siamese forces took Alor Setar and Siam took direct control over Kedah.
-The British on the island of Penang, which had been leased by Kedah to the British in 1786, suspected the Siamese invasion of Penang.
-Marquess of Hastings, the Governor-General of India, sent John Crawfurd to Bangkok in April 1821.
-Dit was assigned to deal with Crawfurd mission.
-Dit gave a place near his home in Thonburi for Crawfurd to reside.
-After the Crawfurd mission, Dit was made Chao Phraya Phraklang the Minister of Trade.
+The British on the island of Penang, which had been leased by Kedah to the British in 1786, suspected a possible Siamese invasion of Penang.
+The Marquess of Hastings, the Governor-General of India, sent John Crawfurd to Bangkok in April 1821.
+Dit was assigned to deal with the Crawfurd mission.
+Dit gave Crawfurd a place near his home in Thonburi for him to reside.
+After the Crawfurd mission, Dit was made Chao Phraya Phraklang, or the Minister of Trade.

-In November 1825, Henry Burney arrived in Bangkok.
-Phraklang was one of three Siamese delegates who took part in the conclusion of Burney Treaty in June 1826.
+In November 1825, when Henry Burney arrived in Bangkok.
+Phraklang was one of three Siamese delegates who took part in the enactment of the Burney Treaty in June 1826.